Avcılar, Istanbul

-Avcılar is a district of Istanbul, Turkey, out of town on the European side of the city, just to the west of the Küçükçekmece inlet of the Sea of Marmara.
+Avcılar is a municipality and district of Istanbul Province, Turkey.
+Its area is 50 km2, and its population is 452,132 (2022).
+It is on the European side of the city, just to the west of the Küçükçekmece inlet of the Sea of Marmara.

 History

 The Marmara coast road bridges the mouth of the inlet, always an important route in wartime.
 Therefore, when preparing the conquest of Istanbul the Ottoman forces were keen to populate the Küçükçekmece area with the Turks, the Turkish presence in the area dates from this period.